nick-zanobini/RoboND-Localization-Project/README.md

 <p>The Velodyne Lidar output a PointCloud2 by default and inorder to not have to change the behavior of the AMCL package the PointCloud2 data had to be converted into a LaserScan.
 This required settting a z value to average the sensor readings over inorder to determine where to estimate the laserscan at.
 Additonally I was unable to update the map and the controller as fast because this conversion took a significantly larger amount of processing power.</p>

+<p>The main parameters I tuned were decreasing the global and local map size and update frequencies.
+In the costmap_common_params I adjusted the distance range that the costmap shopuld be updated based on the laser scans inorder to add or remove obstacles.
+In order to keep the robot from colliding with the walls, I increased the inflation radius and the robot radius.
+This will help the navigation planner when calculating the global path.
+Lastly, I tuned the parameters for amcl.
+I reduced the maximum number of particles to 200 and the minimum to 25 inorder to compensate for the load the Velodyne Lidar was putting on the system as well as helping it converge faster.</p>

 <p>The nicks_bot robot clearly takes a more direct path to the goal and the particle filter converges significantly faster.
+Decreasing the map size increased how fast my computer could simulate the enviroment, but decreased the accuracy of the system.
 However, due to the decreased frequency the robot is able to update itself they both achieve similar results, reaching the goal location in under five minutes.</p>

 <h4 align="left">Future Work</h4>